CoreMedia/coremedia-social-hub/documentation/Configuration.md

 By default, the CoreMedia Blueprint document type model is configured where _CMMedia_, with its data property, contains a blob with asset data.

-Check also the details connector configuration for details on how to configure image variants for composing messages.

 ## Adapter Configurations

 A Social Media Hub adapter configuration can be put into the global or a site specific configuration folder.